Masood-M/yalih/README.md

 *Proxy capabilities to detect Geo-location and/or IP cloacking attacks

-*Signature detection using ClamAV and AVG databases
+*Signature detection using ClamAV and COMODO antivirus databases

 *Anomaly and pattern matching detection through Yara (http://plusvic.github.io/yara/)